 Recommendations can identify ways to remediate problems indicated by an alert.
-Some of these remediations can be associated with actions defined in your vRealize Operations Manager instance.
+Some of these remediations can be associated with actions defined in your vRealize Operations Cloud instance.
 You can automate several of these remediation actions for an alert when that recommendation is the first priority for that alert.

 You enable actionable alerts in your policies.
 By default, automation is disabled in policies.
 To configure automation for your policy, in the menu, click Alert / Symptom Definitions workspace, and select Local for the Automate setting in the Alert / Symptom Definitions pane..
-Then, you edit a policy, access the
+Then, to edit a policy, access the

 When an action is automated, you can use the Automated and Alert columns in to identify the automated action and view the results of the action.